-In order to understand the power of Geotab's data, we believe it is important to understand the low-level data upon which Geotab derives its insight that leads to the creation of Intelligence Data and Benchmarking.
-It should be noted that there are many more datasets that make up Geotab's data environment; however, these are the primary datasets that form a large portion of the data being captured by each GO device and streamed to our data environment.More on our Intelligence Data
+To understand the power of Geotab Ignition, we believe it is important to comprehend the low-level data upon which Geotab derives its insight that leads to the creation of Intelligence Data and Benchmarking.
+There are many datasets that make up the Geotab data environment.
+However, these are the primary datasets that form a large portion of the data streamed from Geotab GO devices into our data environment.More on our Intelligence Data

 The GPS data stream records GPS events from all Geotab GO devices and includes latitude, longitude, ignition and instantaneous speed.
 The records are recorded according to Geotab's patented curve-based logging algorithm.